CTSATLAS/atlas-api/README.md

 # atlas-api

 An api layer for ATLAS.
 This will sit on the server with ATLAS and interface with the production database.
-It's a little :shit:, but it'll work until we can build ATLAS 4 with built in API endpoints.
+It's not perfect, but it'll work until we can build ATLAS 4 with built in API endpoints.

 ## Requirements